Nodes are modules you drag onto the canvas to build your chart. Types of nodes include Database Query, Transformation Step, and Merge Step.

 Transform a node’s data output by adding one of the many Transformation Step nodes onto the canvas.
 Transformation Step nodes are equivalent to Pipeline Steps in the Basic Chart Editor.

 Merge Step node

 Combine the results from two or more Database Query nodes by connecting their output to a Merge Step node.
-You may use as many Merge Nodes as you wish.
+You can use as many Merge nodes as you wish.